Publius-Huldah's Blog

 The federal courts also have no constitutional authority to hear cases involving prayer in public places throughout the States.
 The 1st Amendment restricts only the powers of CONGRESS.
 We The People may do whatever We like respecting prayer in public places, and the federal courts have no authority whatsoever to interfere.
 How the supreme Court usurped power to ban religious speech in Our Country is explained in The TRUTH about “Separation of Church and State”.
 Does the Supreme Court have constitutional authority to ban religion from the public square?

-As stated above, the proper remedy for judicial usurpations is to impeach & remove federal judges who demonstrate such contempt for Our Constitution.
-Others might say that Congress could make a law, perhaps under the “necessary & proper” clause (Art.
+As stated above, a proper remedy for judicial usurpations is to impeach & remove federal judges who demonstrate such contempt for Our Constitution.
+Others have suggested that Congress could make a law, perhaps under the “necessary & proper” clause (Art.
 I, Sec.
 8, last clause), specifying that federal courts may NOT hear cases involving abortion, sodomy, prayer at high school football games, etc. But what would be the result?
-One possibility is that federal judges would see the list as a blank check to hear every case which was not listed.
+Federal judges would see the list as a blank check to hear every case which was not listed.
 So Congress would need to keep amending the law to add new categories of off-limits cases.
 Or, perhaps the federal judges would do as they have done with Our Constitution: just ignore the list altogether.

 4. So, then, what does the following phrase at Art.
 III, Sec.
 2, clause 2, actually mean?